raspberrypilearning/sense-hat-marble-maze/worksheet.md

 ## Setting up the Sense HAT

-1. To begin with you'll either need to start IDLE (`Menu>Programming>Python 3 (IDLE)`), if you're using a real SenseHat or open a new [Trinket](https://trinket.io/) if you're using the emulator.
+1. To begin with you'll need to start IDLE (`Menu>Programming>Python 3 (IDLE)`) if you're using a real SenseHat, or open a new [Trinket](https://trinket.io/) if you're using the emulator.

 1. Now create a new text file in which to write your code (`File>New File`).

-1. You're going to need to import some modules from the `sense_hat` package to get going, so write the following three lines into your text file, to enable access to the Sense HAT and to clear the LED matrix.
+1. You're going to need to import some modules from the **sense_hat** package to get going, so write the following three lines into your text file to enable access to the Sense HAT and to clear the LED matrix.

 	```python
 	from sense_hat import SenseHat